 It can be opened with a simple tap.

-So you've read about our work, but you can of course try out our prototype in Adobe XD.
+You've read about our work, but you can also try out the prototype in Adobe XD.
 Just a few disclaimers before you start, though:

 The prototype is made with specific task flows in mind, so you can't access every destination from every screen.
 Please keep this in mind when you use the prototype.